verekia/js-stack-from-scratch/tutorial/03-express-pm2/README.md

 So far we just played a bit with Node and ES6, that was not a web app.
 In this section we are going to use Express to create a server, and will introduce the concept of development and production environments, using PM2.

+// TODO: We simply tell Babel to compile an ES6 `src` directory into an ES5 `lib` directory with the `-d` flag.

 ## Express

 > 💡 **[Express](https://)** (TODO) is a minimal TODO